emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 # Feature Extraction
-This directory contains scripts designed for automating feature extraction from network traffic data.
+This directory contains scripts designed to automate feature extraction from network traffic data.
 The scripts support processing of `PCAP` files, extracting flow-level statistics using `YAF`, `Super Mediator`, and `tshark`, and converting the results into structured formats for analysis.

 ## Directory Structure